johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 Consider what happens when we subscribe to a topic via the broker API.
 With Faye, it's straightforward.
 We register a callback handler on a topic, and when a message matching that topic arrives, our handler is called with the message payload containing **only what the publisher sent**.

 For some transporters, the subscription handler can receive additional context about the message, sometimes in the callback parameters, and sometimes in the message payload.
-For example, with NATS, the message payload packs the content sent by the publisher in the `data` property, as well as two context metadata fields: one describing the topic the caller was subscribed to, and one containing the optional `reply` topic.
-We refer to this as `Context`, and Nest allows you to pass this information through to the user-land handler (method decorated by `@MessagePattern()` or `@EventPattern()`).
+For example, with NATS, the message payload packs the actual content sent by the publisher in the `data` property, as well as two context metadata fields: one describing the topic the caller was subscribed to, and one containing the optional `reply` topic.
+We refer to this metadata as `Context`, and Nest allows you to pass this information through to the user-land handler (method decorated by `@MessagePattern()` or `@EventPattern()`).

 Since Faye doesn't have such metadata, we'll demonstrate this behavior by simply passing the *channel* in this context object.
 This is not necessary, as it doesn't add any new information, but it does demonstrate the concept of the `Context` object.